truenas/documentation/content/SCALE/SystemSettings/GeneralSettings.md

 ## Manage Configuration

-TrueNAS SCALE allows users to manage the system configuration via uploading/downloading configurations or restting the system to the default configuration.
+TrueNAS SCALE allows users to manage the system configuration via uploading/downloading configurations or resetting the system to the default configuration.

 {{< tabs "Configuration Options" >}}
 {{< tab "Download File" >}}